tgstation/common_core/The Moths.md

 How it is that moths came to forget their own home planet is beyond comprehension.
 At most, some of the more elderly ones say they just saw a station or a colony and decided to just "hang out."

 Common interactions between moths and humans often involve clothes related scandals as moths often crave clothing for easy Keratine to aid in the maintenance and sheen of their scales.
-The issue comes when they prowl for worn items because they carry with them a "scent" or as they like to call it, a flavor.

 That is not to say they often do this, this is an intimate interaction they acknowledge and understand, since they also (surprisingly) wear clothing.
 This smell hunt is usually a part of a behavior they call "infatuation".
 Because of this, some moths have been able to capitalize on this instinct.